Bound to bounce: a coupled scalar-tachyon model for a smooth bouncing/cyclic universe: The Coupled Scalar-Tachyon Field Bouncing Universe Model

 The universe is matter-like during $2\rightarrow 3$.
 At the beginning, tachyon dominates with equation of state $\omega_T\approx 0$.
 Later when $\lambda T^2\ta{\phi^2}$ comes to dominate, $T$ is already large and its variation is negligible so $\lambda T^2\ta{\phi^2}\propto Ta^{-3}\propto a^{-3}$.
 Since both components are matter-like, we can also compute the e-folds of this stage \eq{N=\frac{2}{3}\ln\frac{3H_2T_3}{2\ms^2}.} With a bit of calculation, we can see $N=2N_R+ \ldots $ where $\ldots$ indicate other contributions.
 Such dependence on $N_R$ is exactly as expected.
 The longer rolling inflation lasts, the larger delay is between $T$ and $T_V$, and thus the more e-folds are required in order for $T$ to catch up with $T_V$.

-\ssecs{Relaxation and Reheating} When $T$ reaches its \VEV{} $T_V$ for the first time, it starts to oscillate and relax at its \VEV{}, gradually losing its kinetic energy due to the expansion.
-We will now follow these properties in detail.
+\paragraph{\bf Tachyon Field Oscillation and its Amplitude} When $T$ reaches its \VEV{} $T_V$ for the first time, it starts to oscillate around its \VEV{}.
+We are showing these properties in detail and compute the amplitude of such oscillation now.